 Register for enough courses to study full-time

-The RUconnection Card is the official photo identification card issued students on all Rutgers University campuses.
+The Rutgers University ID (RUID) card is the official photo identification card issued to all Rutgers students.
 This unified photo ID card serves as the primary form of identity verification throughout the university.
-ID card office locations can be found here

 Student Health Insurance

-Rutgers University requires all F and J nonimmigrants who hold a Rutgers I-20 or DS-2019 to have health insurance that meets or exceeds the University's minimum required level of coverage.
+Rutgers requires all F and J nonimmigrants who hold a Rutgers I-20 or DS-2019 to have health insurance that meets or exceeds the university's minimum required level of coverage.
 Please note that the requirement includes not only F-1 and J-1 visa holders on Rutgers' visa sponsorship, but also F-2 and J-2 visa dependents on Rutgers' visa sponsorship, as well.
-Your health insurance fee will be automatically added to your term bill as “Rutgers Student Health Insurance Plan”.
+Your health insurance fee will be automatically added to your term bill as “Rutgers Student Health Insurance Plan."